Often times, spouses who are required to pay maintenance wonder if this order can be changed.

 - The ability of a spouse to pay maintenance

-- Change in health of either parties
+- Change in health of either party

 There are many other factors that a court judge can consider for modification of maintenance.
 It is important to note that while either party put forth a request to alter the maintenance order, it is the sole responsibility of the requesting party to prove the need for modification and that the amount increase or decrease requested is correct as per changed circumstances.

-In such cases, the court judge will have a substantial discretion power to ascertain the need of a modification in the maintenance order.
+In such cases, the court judge will have a substantial discretion power to ascertain the need for a modification in the maintenance order.
 The Judge will make a decision based on changed factors like: